Life Alert vs. Medical Guardian: a Hands-On Comparison

 Website | View Packages Links to Medical Guardian |

-In terms of the devices themselves, Medical Guardian offers five systems, while Life Alert offers three.
-While more systems is not necessarily a better thing, it does mean that Medical Guardian can cater to a wider range of users.
+Offering more systems is not necessarily better, but it does mean that Medical Guardian can cater to a wider range of users.

 The most notable difference would have to be Medical Guardian’s smartwatch, the MGMove.